egoist/vite-plugin-mix/README.md

 By default the server is built for Node.js target, you can run `node build/server.js` after `vite build` to start the production server.

+By default the server runs at port `3000`, you can switch to a custom port by using the `PORT` environment variable.

 ### Vercel

 To build for [Vercel](https://vercel.com), use the `vercelAdapter` in `vite.config.ts`: